v-fearam/msbuild-examples/custom-task-code-generation/README.md

 ### Step 5, Generates the nuget package

-We can use Visual Studio (Right click on the project and select 'pack').
+We can use Visual Studio (Right-click on the project and select 'pack').
 We can also do it by command line.
 Move to the folder where the AppSettingStronglyTyped.csproj is present, and execute:

 ```dotnetcli